Originally Published June 21st, 2018 | Updated June 18th, 2019

 Want to go strawberry picking in Syracuse?
 You’ve got options.
-Many farms in Syracuse open their fields to the public for berry picking: from Pompey to Baldwinsville.
+Many farms in Syracuse open their fields to the public for berry picking: from Navarino to Baldwinsville.
 (See the map of u-pick fields and get directions at the bottom of this article.)

 Located just south of Syracuse, Navarino Orchard is nestled in the rolling hills of apple country on Cherry Valley Turnpike.
 Navarino grows 3 varieties of strawberries: Earliglow, Wendy, and Jewel.